sfstoolbox/sfs-matlab/README.md

 format](http://dev.qu.tu-berlin.de/projects/measurements/wiki/IRs_file_format)
 for HRIRs and BRIRs.
 The toolbox provides conversion functions for three other free available data sets (CIPIC,MIT,Oldenburg).
-In the future it will incoorperate the newly advancing [SOFA HRTF file format](http://sourceforge.net/projects/sofacoustics).
+In the future it will incorporate the newly advancing [SOFA HRTF file format](http://sourceforge.net/projects/sofacoustics).

 The files dealing with the binaural simulations are in the folder